 But what if you are uninsured?
 How do you know which provider charges the lowest prices?

 Online dental cost estimators can provide valid comparative information.
-Move ahead with treatment, knowing that you are not overpaying, or use the data to negotiate lower fees.
+Move ahead with treatment, knowing you are not overpaying, or use the data to negotiate lower fees.

 Comparing Dental Prices Without Insurance